 CalRecycle developed the illegal dumping resources toolbox with the assistance of the members of the committee.
 Based on the experiences of many local communities, combating illegal dumping includes four essential elements, known as PACE.
 Please use the following links to access different sections of the toolbox:

 The Toolbox is designed as a resource for local government to establish a new program or expand an existing program to be more comprehensive and effective.
-The New Mexico How to Establish and Operate an Illegal Dumping Prevention and Cleanup Program is an excellent resource.

 What is Illegal Dumping?